-This is an archive of some events we have done over the last couple of years.
-Since October 2016 we are using Facebook for news of events and updates.
+This is an archive of some previous events we have done.
+Since October 2016 we have been using Facebook for news of events and updates.
 See link to right.

 Égalité, Mon Oeil!

 See Red were invited to show posters and attend this fantastic show of women’s graphics in Paris in spring 2016, coinciding with international women’s day, as part of the Fete du Graphisme 2016.